What is Match Day?

 Between October and February, residency programs invite promising applicants to interview at their institutions.
 Applicants travel to hospitals, meet with program faculty, and tour the facilities.

-The MATCH uses ranked voting allowing students to rank residency programs by creating a Ranked Order List (ROL).
+The Match uses ranked voting, allowing students to rank residency programs by creating a Ranked Order List (ROL).
 Residency faculty do the same—ranking students to fill open residency slots.
-The process is a bit like a dating app: If both the student and program show strong interest, it’s called a “Couple’s Match.”

 The American Academy of Family Physicians offers these recommendations for the ranking process: